Recover Data From Unallocated Drive

 Let’s take a look at all three options in more detail:

-Option #1: Recover Files from Unallocated Space Using Recovery Software
+Option #1: Recover Files from an Unallocated Space Using Recovery Software

 In our data recovery demonstration, we’ll use Disk Drill Data Recovery, as it is one of the market leaders in data recovery, and for good reason.
-It has an easy to navigate interface that hides behind it an advanced data recovery algorithm that is effective, fast, and most importantly, fully supports data recovery from RAW partitions.
+It has an easy-to-navigate interface that hides behind it an advanced data recovery algorithm that is reliable, fast, and most importantly, supports data recovery from all kinds of situations.
 Disk Drill’s scan not only searches for deleted files, but also the existing ones on your unallocated partition.

 Here is how you perform unallocated drive recovery using Disk Drill: